 Challenging Young Developmentally-Disabled Athletes through an Adventure Competition

 World T.E.A.M.
-Sports’ inclusive Adventure Team Challenge at Harris, New York June 7-10, 2018 will engage developmentally-disabled teens and young adults from New York and New Jersey in an epic weekend of competitive team sporting events.
+Sports’ inclusive Adventure Team Challenge at Harris and Frost Valley, New York June 7-9, 2018 will engage developmentally-disabled teens and young adults from New York and New Jersey in an epic weekend of competitive team sporting events.

 Since the inaugural Challenge in 2010, more than 180 developmentally-disabled athletes selected by The Center for Discovery have participated.
 Interest is high each year among potential athletes to join as a participating athlete.

 “When you have the opportunity to spend two or three days with the exceptional athlete in a World T.E.A.M. event, you look beyond the wheelchair, beyond their physical and emotional challenges, and see the human being looking right back at you,” said the Challenge organizer Lon Dolber, the CEO and President of American Portfolios.
 “You recognize all that is possible within yourself.”